 Serving on the IPAS Commission in an advisory, non-voting capacity is one member of the Indiana Senate appointed by the President Pro Tempore of the Senate, and one member of the Indiana House of Representatives appointed by the Speaker of the House of Representatives.

 The IPAS Commission meets four times a year, at the principal office of Indiana Protection & Advocacy Services located at 4701 N. Keystone Ave., Suite 222, Indianapolis, Indiana 46205.
 The 2014 meeting schedule is August 9, and November 15 following the Executive Session at 9:30 a.m., EST (Indianapolis time).
 Commission meetings are open to the public.

-Public Policy Advocacy Opportunity Available - Indiana Protection and Advocacy Services Commission (IPAS) is always looking for new Commission and Mental Illness Advisory Council (MIAC) members.
-Members must have a commitment to promoting the legal and civil rights of people with developmental disabilities, mental illness or other disabilities, and to the cause of protecting and promoting those individuals’ rights to make their own choices.
+Public Policy Advocacy Opportunity Available - Indiana Protection and Advocacy Services Commission (IPAS) looks for new Commission and Mental Illness Advisory Council (MIAC) member applicants.
+Members must have a commitment to promoting the legal and civil rights of people with disabilities, and to the cause of protecting and promoting those individuals’ rights to make their own choices.
 Persons interested in applying for consideration should contact Karen Pedevilla, Education and Training Director, at 1-800-622-4845, ext.
-232, or by emailing email@example.com.
+452, or by emailing email@example.com.
 Click here to view a brochure that gives more information on both the Indiana Protection and Advocacy Services Commission and Mental Illness Advisory Council.

 Doug Goeppner has been a member of the IPAS Commission since May of 2008.